Gmina Radłów, Opole Voivodeship

 The gmina covers an area of 86.02 km2, and as of 2019 its total population is 4,308.

-In 2008 the district was the first in Poland to put up bilingual Polish German signs for town names.
-These signs would celebrate the multicultural past of the region, which was prior to 1945 part of Germany and as of 2008 28 percent of the inhabitants were German origin.
+In 2008 the district was the first in Poland to put up bilingual Polish and German signs for village names.
+As of 2008 28 percent of the inhabitants were of German origin.

 Villages

 The commune contains the villages and settlements of: